 Prefer to experience history from the comfort of your car?
 We have just the thing for you.
 Our annual Follow the Revolution event takes guests on a 70 mile journey through New Jersey Revolutionary War history.
 Starting at Washington Crossing State Park, drivers cross through Trenton, Princeton, and all the way to Morristown.
 You are guaranteed to enjoy your day of travels and get a fun filled serving of American History’s Ten Crucial Days.

-So make 2012 the year of the American Revolution and visit us at the Princeton Battlefield and joining the Princeton Battlefield Society in reliving American history.
-And in the process, become a member of our Society.
+Honor the American Revolution and visit us at the Princeton Battlefield and joining the Princeton Battlefield Society in reliving American history.
+And in the process, consider become a member of our Society.